Acids Bases and Salts

 Question 6: Under what soil condition do you think a farmer would treat the soil of his fields with quick lime (calcium oxide) or slaked lime (calcium hydroxide) or chalk (calcium carbonate)?

-Answer: If the soil is acidic then it should be treated with quick lime or slaked lime to neutralize it so that soil can be made suitable for cultivation.
+Answer: Acidic soil should be treated with basic substances, because acid and base neutralise each other.
+If the soil is acidic then it should be treated with quick lime or slaked lime to neutralize it so that soil can be made suitable for cultivation.

 Question 7: What is the common name of the compound CaOCl2?